DEFNA/defna.org/_posts/2025-07-21-celebrating-20-years-of-django.md

 ## **Join Us on the Journey**

 Whether you’ve been with Django since the beginning or are just discovering its possibilities, we invite you to be part of our story.
-Attend DjangoCon US (http://2025.djangocon.us), volunteer, share your expertise, or simply connect with fellow enthusiasts.
+Attend [DjangoCon US](https://2025.djangocon.us), volunteer, share your expertise, or simply connect with fellow enthusiasts.
 Together, we can build a brighter, more inclusive future for Django and the web.

 **Happy 20th anniversary, Django!
 Here’s to many more years of innovation, collaboration, and community.**